 Practices for Engineering Change Management:

-Each change should have a unique identifier, it requires a manual identifier assignment process so that multiple requests cannot be combined into a single order, or split a single request into multiple orders.
+Each change requires a unique identifier.
+It requires a manual identifier assignment process so that multiple requests don’t combine into a single order, or split a single request into multiple orders.

 Change number source